oglinuk/fourohfournotfound/README/posts/gaming/quake3/hello-quake3/README.md

 ---
-title: "Hello Quake3!"
+title: "Hello Quake 3!"
 date: 2020-04-13T08:31:38+12:00
 draft: false
-tags: ["Hello World,", "Quake3,", "C,", "Linux,", "Open Source"]
+tags: ["Hello World,", "Quake 3,", "C,", "Linux,", "Open Source"]
 ---

 In this blog I am going to cover how to get Quake 3 arena running.
 The source port I am going to use is [ioquake3](https://github.com/ioquake/ioq3).
 Unlike [DOOM](/games/doom), there is no entirely free version of Quake 3.
 Quake 3 requires [.pak files](https://quakewiki.org/wiki/.pak), which can found in the game files after purchasing Quake 3 on steam.

-The following dependencies are required.
+The following dependencies are required:

 * `build-essential`
 * `make`